Interstate 80 In Utah

 (1967) -- Nevada Line (Wendover) to Knolls (awarded mid 1967) ($9 million; most expensive up to that time)

-Although UP's operations of its Park City Branch were not affected, in June 1960 the appearance of Silver Creek Canyon began to change, with the construction of an all-new alignment for Interstate 80 south of the tracks on previously untouched land.
+Although operations on Union Pacific's Park City Branch were not affected, in June 1960 the appearance of Silver Creek Canyon began to change, with the construction of an all-new alignment for Interstate 80 south of the tracks on previously untouched land.
 The existing U.S. Highway 189 on the north side had been built in the 1920s on the abandoned Utah Eastern alignment (abandoned in 1887), and remained in use.
 Two-way traffic was diverted to the new eastbound lanes upon completion in 1962, and the old U.S. 189 alignment was rebuilt to become the new westbound lanes.
 The entire project was completed in May 1963.

 The bids for the Silver Creek Junction-to-Wanship section of Interstate 80, through Silver Creek Canyon, were opened on April 2, 1960.
 (Park Record, September 15, 1960)